genderkit/genderkit/_articles/name-change-by-statutory-declaration.md

 ### How much will it cost?

-{% capture info %}
+This varies depending on which UK nation you are in:

-The charge for witnessing a statutory declaration is set at £5 in law {% cite commisioners1993 %}.
+- in *England* and *Wales*, the charge for witnessing a statutory declaration is set at £5 in law {% cite commisioners1993 %}.
-{% endcapture %}

-Solicitors may not charge more than £5 for witnessing a simple statutory declaration like a name change.
+- in *Scotland*, a statutory declaration can be witnessed for free by a Justice of the Peace - you can read more about this on [the Scottish Trans website](https://www.scottishtrans.org/trans-equality/change-of-name/).

 ### References